walaj/VariantBam/README.md

     rule@!hardclip;!unmapped;!unmapped_mate;clip:[10,101]
 ```

-### Region
+##### Region

 Let's look first at the ``region`` tag.
-The region@ keyword marks that what follows is a region,
+The region@ keyword marks that what follows is a genomic region,
 which is either the keyword ``WG`` for whole genome, or a VCF, MAF, Callstats or BED file.
+Regions are
+treated such that they will include any read who overlaps it, even partially.
 Optionally,
-you can specify that a region is a bit bigger than is actually in the file.
+you can specify that your region of interest is a bit bigger than is actually in the file.
 You can do this by "padding"
 the regions around the sites.
 For example:

 ``region@myvcf.vcf,pad:1000``